-- It really works best with video, which requires people to have a webcam.
+- It really works best with video, which requires people to have a webcam or conduct the call from their phone.
 It’s tough for doctors to simply hear a patient’s voice and diagnose a problem.
 Doctors can more effectively assess a situation if they can place eyes on the patient’s demeanor, body language, and (when applicable) visible signs of the ailment.

 - It may reduce helpful in-person interactions with PCPs.
-Along the same lines, if employees feel like they can just call an 1-800 number and reach a doctor, they may be less inclined to see their PCP, even if only for a yearly physical.
-This defeats the purpose of preventative medicine, which intends to catch illnesses early through meaningful interactions with a single doctor.
+Along the same lines, if employees feel like they can just call a 1-800 number and reach a doctor, they may be less inclined to see their PCP, even if only for a yearly physical.
+This reduces the effectiveness of preventative medicine, which intends to catch illnesses early through meaningful interactions with a single doctor.

 How Can Telemedicine Help My Business?

 When employees take time off work to visit the doctor, it decreases productivity.
 It’s no one’s fault, necessarily — it’s just a fact.
-Depending on how far the doctor is from the employer, they may need take a half-day — it’s not as if doctors have weekend hours.
+Depending on how far the doctor is from the employer, they may need take a half-day — as most doctors do not offer weekend hours.
 Telemedicine will not only save your employees’ time, but it will save you time as well.
-They can use a lunch break to call a teledoc and get a quick medical opinion.
+They can use a lunch break to call a tele-doc and get a quick medical opinion.

 Ask Your Employee Benefits Broker about Telemedicine

 If you’re interested in offering telemedicine services to your employees, check with your employee benefits broker to see what options are available.
-The availability may surprise you: telemedicine plans are becoming so popular that some carriers are baking it into their medical plans, such as with Blue Cross Blue Shield.
+The availability may surprise you: telemedicine plans are becoming so popular that some carriers, such as Blue Cross Blue Shield, are baking it into their medical plans.
 The state of Arizona even requires that all private health insurance plans pay for telemedicine services across the entire state — not just rural areas.

 Still have questions about telemedicine?
-Leave us a comment below or contact us.
+Schedule a complimentary benefits review for your firm.
 We’re happy to help!